BorneWang/data-science/README.md

 # data-science
-repository for the course of data science
+repository for the course of data mining